Goldbach versus de Polignac numbers: Abstract

 \section{Abstract}

-In this article we prove a second moment estimate for the Maynard-Tao sieve and give an application to Goldbach and de Polignac numbers.
-We show that at least one of two nice properties holds.
+In this note we use recent developments in sieve theory to highlight the interplay between Goldbach and de Polignac numbers.
+Assuming that the primes have level of distribution greater than $1/2$, we show that at least one of two nice properties holds.
 Either consecutive Goldbach numbers lie within a finite distance from one another or else the set of de Polignac numbers has full density in $2 \N$.
+Using very similar techniques we give a conditional proof that the set of limit points of the sequence of normalised prime gaps $(p_{n+1}-p_n)/ \log p_n$ has density at least $2/3$ in the positive reals.